Meaning of Numbers: The Number 6

-In the Bible, the number 6 symbolizes man and human weakness, the evils of Satan and the manifestation of sin.
-Man was created on the sixth day.
+The number 6 and its meaning are related to man and human weakness, the evils of the devil and the manifestation of sin.
+Man was created on day six of creation week.
 Men are appointed 6 days to labor and then they are commanded to rest on the seventh day (Friday sunset to Saturday sunset).

-A Hebrew slave was to serve six years and be released in the 7th year.
+A Hebrew slave had to serve 6 years before he could be released in the 7th year.
 Six years were appointed for the land to be sown and harvested.
-The number 6 is also associated with Satan in his temptation of Jesus.
+The number is also associated with Satan in his temptation of Jesus.

 Jesus was accused six times of being demon possessed (Mark 3:22, John 7:20, 8:48, 8:52, 10:20 and Luke 11:15).